-In addition, provide smooth entry of the vehicle from the straight part to the curved part to allow the gradual application of overgrowth and additional widening on horizontal curves.
+In addition, it provides smooth entry of the vehicle from the straight part to the curved part to allow the gradual application of overgrowth and widening on horizontal curves.

-This gives a gradual change in grade or slope and gives sufficient comfort to the passengers.
+These curves gives a gradual change in grade or slope that provides a sufficient comfort to the passengers.

 The curves which are having convex surface on upward side is termed as summit curve.

 Curves with convex surface at the bottom are called valley curve.

 Functions of various types of Curves in Roads:

 - A gradual change in gradient in alignment can be done by providing curves.

 - Also, gradual change in direction or orientation in the alignment can be made by providing curves.